sidju/hired/README.md

 that parses and runs the commands.

 ## Attributions:
 This project has of course greatly benefited from all the crates it depends on.
-Especially I'd like to thank regex and syntect for helping me through my, to various degrees badly though out, issues.
+Especially I'd like to thank `regex` and `syntect` for helping me through my, to various degrees badly though out, issues.

-Then I have also gotten a hand up from 'bat', which I also consider an excellent companion to this application, from their handling of 16-color terminals.
-My theme is currently copied from their repo and will probably always be based on theirs.
+Then I have also gotten a hand up from [`bat`](https://github.com/sharkdp/bat), which I also consider an excellent companion app to this application, via [`two-face`](https://github.com/CosmicHorrorDev/two-face).
+I use their curated set of syntaxes and their 16-color terminal handling.

 ## Build: